 Ratings and rankings

 Nakamura's highest ranking as a Junior (U20) was #3 in April 2004 and 2005.
-He first broke into the world's top 100 in October 2004 when he was still 16 years old, and has remained in the top 100 continuously since that time. he reached the world's top 10 in January 2011, remaining in that elite group continuously since January 2013.
-His peak rating and ranking to date were in January 2014 when he reached 2789 and world #3.
+He first broke into the world's top 100 in October 2004 when he was still 16 years old, and has remained in the top 100 continuously since that time.
+He reached the world's top 10 in January 2011, and has remained in that elite group continuously since January 2013.
+His peak rating and ranking to date were in March 2015 when he reached 2798 and world #3.
+He attained a "live" rating of 2803.6 during the US Championship in 2015.

 Sources and references